Data-Advantage/vibestack/step3-configure/project_instructions.md

 # Next.js/Supabase Application Development Guide

-This guide outlines the architecture, best practices, and implementation details for building a modern web application with v0 AI agents.
+This guide outlines the architecture, best practices, and implementation details for building a modern web application with the v0 AI code agent.

 ## Core Technology Stack